-If you’re a fan of under-the-radar destinations, love places with a budding arts and foodie scene but none of the pretentiousness, then we need to have a chat about my trip to Edmonton, Alberta.
+If you’re a fan of under-the-radar destinations, love places with a budding arts and foodie scene but not so many hipsters, then we need to have a chat about my trip to Edmonton, the capital of Alberta.

 Cool Things To Do In Edmonton, Alberta

 Take an E-Bike Tour Of The River Valley